Affine connections on complex compact surfaces and Riccati distributions: Acknowledgements

 \section{Acknowledgements}

 The author wishes to express his deepest gratitude to Frank Loray for lots of fruitful discussions about the content of this paper, and also for reading the drafts and suggesting improvements.
 The author also wishes to thank Cesar Hilario for the suggestions and comments on the manuscript.
-The author acknowledge support from CAPES/COFECUB (Ma 932/19 "Feuilletages holomorphes et int\'era\-tion avec la g\'eom\'etrie" / process number 88887.356980/2019-00).
+The author acknowledge financial support from CAPES/COFECUB (Ma 932/19 "Feuilletages holomorphes et int\'eration avec la g\'eom\'etrie" / process number 88887.356980/2019-00).
 The author is grateful to the Institut de Recherche en Math\'ematique de Rennes, IRMAR and the Universit\'e de Rennes 1 for their hospitality and support.
+The author is supported by FAPERJ (Grant number E-26/010.001143/2019).